AlmogBaku/ngFacebook/README.md

 })

 .run( function( $rootScope ) {
+  // Cut and paste the "Load the SDK" code from the facebook javascript sdk page.

-  // Load the SDK asynchronously
+  // Load the facebook SDK asynchronously
   (function(){
-     // Cut and paste from facebook javascript sdk page ...
+     ...
    }());
 })